Misko-2083/linuxliteprojects/README.md

 - [ ] New Mousepad!
 - [ ] simple way to install .tar.gz themes ?
 - [ ] Manager or tool for .face login icons
+- [ ] Incorporate adduser --encrypt-home, into user manager This requires the ecryptfs-utils package.